ilitov/Maze-With-Keys-Solver/README.md

 **NOTE**: Besides the keys, any other zone in the maze can be of any shape and size.

 # Input
-Image file in *Bitmap* format that represents a correct maze.
+Image file in a *Bitmap* format that represents a correct maze.

 # Output
-Another image in *Bitmap* format that shows a possible path of escaping from the maze and a text file that describes the path as a sequence of points.
+Another image in a *Bitmap* format that shows a possible path of escaping from the maze and a text file that describes the path as a sequence of points.
 The path between two points is a straight line connecting them and every line in the text file describes the coordinates of a given point.

 # Example
 * **INPUT**